RYN6666999/life-builder31491/replit.md

 ## Overview

-LB_LifeBuilder is a gamified life goal management application that treats personal development as an "Earth Game."
-The app transforms the PDCA (Plan-Do-Check-Act) cycle into an engaging experience where users build six life "monuments" (Career, Wealth, Emotion, Family, Health, Experience) through completing tasks and processing emotions.
-The core philosophy treats "emotion" and "action" as convertible energies—both inner work (emotional processing) and outer work (task completion) contribute to life progress.

-The application uses AI as a "Spirit Guide" that helps users convert vague intentions into concrete, SMART actions through a conversational interface.
-It implements a unique "Sedona Method" for emotional processing and features recursive task breakdown to handle overwhelming goals.
+LB_LifeBuilder is a gamified mobile PWA designed to transform personal development into an engaging "Earth Game."
+It helps users manage life goals, process emotions, and build six life "monuments" (Career, Wealth, Emotion, Family, Health, Experience) by gamifying the PDCA cycle.
+The application utilizes AI as a "Spirit Guide" to convert vague intentions into concrete, SMART actions and incorporates a "Sedona Method" for emotional processing.
+Its core philosophy treats emotional processing and task completion as convertible energies contributing to overall life progress.

 ## User Preferences